All Blacks: Steve Hansen shoots down the English

 The Samoan union is close to bankruptcy.
 Its players will earn £650 ($1255 NZD) each, while England's pocket £22,000 ($42,483) from their match at Twickenham.

-Under the established revenue arrangement which sees the home nation retains gate earnings, that is essentially deemed to fair and equal in the eyes of those running the game.
+Under the established revenue arrangement which sees the home nation retain gate earnings, that is essentially deemed fair and equal in the eyes of those running the game.

 "It's one of the great grounds in world rugby and it holds a lot of people so it will have a great atmosphere.
 I'm not sure if they'll sing swing low... but they can if they want to.